FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 ![](https://portland.startupweekend.org/files/2013/11/Treehouse-Logo-With-Text.png)

--   And of course you can’t go wrong with your more typical, well-known resources for learning how to love `{code}`…
+-   And of course you can't go wrong with your more typical, well-known resources for learning how to love `{code}`…
     - [Codecademy](https://codecademy.com)
     - [Code School](https://codeschool.com)